hafizhfattah/frontend-crud-web/README.md

 ### 📦 **Frontend CRUD Web**

 This CRUD Web for Frontend Section.
-Made With MySQL, Express, ReactJS, NodeJS (MERN)
+Made With MySQL, Express, ReactJS, NodeJS (MERN).

 ### 🚀 **Getting Started**
 1. Clone this project || Download Zip from GitHub